gsoft-inc/sg-orbit/packages/react-components/README.md

 ```
 /packages
     /react-components
-        /components
         /buttons
             /src
             /tests
                 /chromatic
                     Button.chroma.jsx
 ```

 For more information about the Storybook automated visual tests workflow, read the following [blog post](https://blog.hichroma.com/the-delightful-storybook-workflow-b322b76fd07) and the following [introduction to visual testing](https://storybook.js.org/tutorials/visual-testing-handbook/react/en/introduction/).

-##### Interaction tests
+##### Interaction testing

-Sometimes we need to test how a component changes in response to a user interaction.
-Visual testing tools like Chromatic are awesome to tests known states but can't really help to mock and validate user interactions.

-To do so, we rely on [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
+Since visual testing tools like Chromatic can't help much for interaction testing we rely on Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for those.
+Similar to visual testing, interaction tests are validated [every night](https://circleci.com/gh/gsoft-inc).

+*NOTE: You should always prefer a visual test with Chromatic over an interaction test with Jest and React Testing Library.
+Chromatic tests are much quicker to write and easier to maintain.*

 Interaction tests must: